Princeton-CDH/startwords/content/issues/4/unnatural-language/index.md

           indicate near-rhymes.
 The graphic and example are recreations of those in
           <a href="https://link.springer.com/article/10.1007/s42803-022-00053-8"
-            >Jeff Tharsen's article "From form to Sound"</a
+            >Jeffrey Tharsen's article "From form to Sound"</a
           >, with Gian's transcriptions.
 Translations are taken from James Legge's original 1876 translation of the <cite>Book of Odes</cite>, which is out of copyright.
 The text is available on